riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 Select **Single View App** under the iOS tab and press next.

 Give your project a name like **SettingUpAnApp**, as this won't be our tic tac toe app.
-Finish setting up your project, making sure that **Swift** is selected as the project language.
+Finish setting up your project, making sure that **Swift** is selected as the project language and that **Storyboard** is selected for the user interface.

 ## Launch Screens